VSI Archive Backup System for OpenVMS Installation Guide

 If this installation is not the initial installation of MDMS, you need to verify that the node you are installing MDMS on is in the MDMS database.
 Enter the following command on a node that has MDMS already installed on it and verify that the node you are installing MDMS on is in the database:

-$ MDMS SHOW NODE node_name_you_are_installing_on
+$ MDMS SHOW NODE node-name-you-are-installing-on

 %MDMS-E-NOSUCHOBJECT, specified object does not exist

-$ MDMS CREATE NODE node_name_you_are_installing_on
+$ MDMS CREATE NODE node-name-you-are-installing-on

 If the node you are adding is an MDMS server node, the installation procedure will create the node using the /DATABASE qualifier.
-In addition, you need to edit all SYS$STARTUP: MDMS$SYSTARTUP.COM files in your domain and add this node to the definition of MDMS$DATABASE_SERVERS.
+In addition, you need to edit all SYS$STARTUP:MDMS$SYSTARTUP.COM files in your domain and add this node to the definition of MDMS$DATABASE_SERVERS.

 2.3.
 Configure Hardware

-Consider RDF Configuration
+2.3.1.
+RDF Configuration (Alpha Only)

-During the installation you will be asked questions on whether you want to install on this node, the software that will allow it to act as a server and/or client for the RDF software.
+During the installation, you will be asked questions on whether you want to install on this node the software that will allow it to act as a server and/or client for the RDF software.
 You need to decide if you want the server and/or client installed on the node.

 • Install the RDF Server software on all nodes that are connected to the tape drives used for remote operations.